-We notice that the impurity-free system exhibits a homogeneous pair potential, which changes significantly with $\mu$, as seen from Fig.~\ref{fig1}(b).
-The filling level $\overline{n}_e$ is also strongly dependent on $\mu$ and specified by a monotonous increase with $\mu$, i.e. electrons fill the lattice with rising $\mu$, see Fig.~\ref{fig1}(c).
-However, the dependence of the pair potential on $\mu$ is not trivial due to the presence of the special single-particle energies related to the VHS, DP, and FB.
-In particular, for $g=2$, the pair potential $\Delta$ exhibits three local maxima at the VHS and FB points, which are associated with the corresponding increases in the effective DOS.
-The two VHS maxima related are not the same because the VHS points correspond to different electron-filling levels.
-The superconductive correlations vanish around the DP in the interval $-1.3<\mu<-0.6$ (for $g=2$) due to a significant drop of the effective DOS to zero at the DP, see Fig.~\ref{fig1}(d).
+The impurity-free $\Delta$ as a function of $\mu$ is shown in Fig.~\ref{fig1}(e) for $T=0$, which can be compared with the effective density of states (effective DOS, defined as $d\overline{n}_e/d\mu$ at $T=0$ and given in units of $1/t$) in Fig.~\ref{fig1}(f).
+The dependence of the pair potential on $\mu$ is not that trivial.
+In particular, for $g=2$, the pair potential $\Delta$ exhibits three local maxima at the VHS and FB points, which are associated with the corresponding maxima in the effective DOS.
+The two VHS maxima are different because the VHS points $\mu=-2$ and $0$ correspond to different electron-filling levels.
+In addition, the superconductive correlations vanish around the DP in the interval $-1.3<\mu<-0.6$ (for $g=2$) due to a significant drop of the effective DOS to zero at the DP, see Fig.~\ref{fig1}(f).
 It is also worth mentioning that $\Delta$ is nonzero up to $\mu_{\rm max}=2.47$ which exceeds the chemical potential $\mu=2$ at the FB by about $24\%$.
-This feature appears due to the smearing of the FB in the presence of the superconductive correlations.
-This smearing is also visible in the data for the electron filling level in Fig.~\ref{fig1}(c).
-The derivative of $\overline{n}_e$ with respect to $\mu$, i.e., the effective DOS in Fig.~\ref{fig1}(d), is no longer infinite at $\mu=2$ for $g > 0$, and it drops to zero only at $\mu_{\rm max}=2.47$.
+This feature appears due to a smearing of the FB in the presence of the superconductive correlations.
+This smearing is also visible in the electron filling level in Fig.~\ref{fig1}(b).
+The derivative of $\overline{n}_e$ with respect to $\mu$, i.e., the effective DOS in Fig.~\ref{fig1}(f), is no longer infinite at $\mu=2$ for $g=2$, and it drops to zero only at $\mu_{\rm max}=2.47$.

-For $g=3$ (represented by the curves with green stars in Fig.~\ref{fig1}), the pair potential is significantly enhanced as compared to the case of $g=2$.
-In more detail, the two local maxima related to the VHS (at $\mu=0$) and the FB merge in one pronounced peak of $\Delta$.
-In addition, a drop of $\Delta$ to zero near the DP, observed for $g=2$, becomes a finite local minimum at $\mu=-1$ for $g=3$.
+For $g=3$ (represented by the curves with green stars in Fig.~\ref{fig1}(e)), the pair potential is significantly enhanced as compared to the case of $g=2$.
+In more detail, the local maxima related to the VHS ($\mu=0$) and the FB merge in one pronounced peak of $\Delta$.
+In addition, a drop of $\Delta$ to zero near the DP observed at $g=2$, is replaced by a finite local minimum at $\mu=-1$ for $g=3$.
 The full occupation by electrons occurs at $\mu_{\rm max}=2.75$ which is larger than the corresponding maximum value of the chemical potential $2.47$ at $g=2$.
-One may notice that around the FB there are distinctive shifts between the peak positions of $\Delta$ and the effective DOS.
-We expect that this can occur due to the proximity of the VHS increase of $\Delta$ near $\mu=0$.
+One may notice that there is a distinctive shift between the peak positions of $\Delta$ and the effective DOS near the FB.
+We expect that this occurs due to the proximity of the VHS increase of $\Delta$ at $\mu=0$.